Company setup

 A straightforward UK-owned software consultancy with clean ownership, UAE residency visas for the principal shareholder, and a standard UAE corporate bank account requirement.

 Many of our setups fit this profile.
-Some don’t.
-Where a file is more complex — layered ownership, regulated activities, ambiguous source of funds, mid-residency banking, an unresolved UK Statutory Residence Test position — the same dependency chain still applies, but the timings extend, sometimes materially.
-The corporate-banking page covers the profile-band picture in more detail; this page describes the sequence for the straightforward profile above and then notes where more complex files behave differently.
+Some don't.
+Where a setup is more complex — layered ownership, regulated activities, ambiguous source of funds, mid-residency banking, an unresolved UK Statutory Residence Test position — the same dependency chain still applies, but the timings extend, sometimes materially.
+The corporate-banking page explains how straightforward and complex setups differ in more detail; this page describes the sequence for the straightforward profile above and then notes where more complex setups behave differently.

 The diagnostic — before anything is signed